 Breathing is an automatic process, controlled by the autonomic nervous system (or ANS).
 The ANS is a division of the nervous system that unconsciously regulates many of the automatic bodily functions that we depend on every second such as our heart rate, digestion or blood circulation to different organs.
-Stressful life circumstances like a concussion, can sometimes hijack the ANS and thus make breathing much less efficient and effective.

 Proper breathing contributes to maintaining the acid-base homeostasis of the blood.
 Overbreathing (or ‘over-ventilating’) is a common type of breathing dysregulation that happens when people breathe out too much carbon dioxide (CO2).
-Many people think about the importance of having enough oxygen (O2), and that too much CO2 is unhealthy.
+Many people think about the importance of having enough oxygen (O2), and that CO2 is “just waste”.
 However, we need enough CO2 to maintain proper acid-base chemistry in the blood so our cells and enzymes can work optimally.
 Breathing out too much CO2 disrupts that homeostasis resulting in physiological, emotional and/or cognitive symptoms like:

 - shortness of breath